shardsofblue/virginia-court-data-plea-deals/memo_nov20.md

 * Considered all sentence times as consecutive totals.
 I made this decision because:
   * 60 percent of the cases did not specify whether the times were consecutive or concurrent.
   * only 3 percent of the cases were marked as concurrent, as opposed to 32 percent that were marked consecutive (6 percent were charges that each resulted in a combination of concurrent and consecutive sentences).

+## Additional Info

+_The starting universe for the information below is: defendants who were **charged with capital murder** and **convicted** of that or a lesser crime._

+* Total homicide cases: 147
+  * Plea, 104, 71 percent
+  * Trial, 42, 29 percent
+  * blank, 1, 1 percent

+* Average sentence times for homicide cases (adjusted for suspensions and with life sentences set to 99 years)
+  * Plea: 45.92 years
+  * Trial: 52.15 years
+  * Combined: 47.3 years

+* Convicted at trial: 29
+  * Of murder: 24, 82 percent
+  * Of a lesser crime (due to amendment): 5, 17 percent

+* Convicted by plea: 102
+  * Of murder: 58, 57 percent
+  * Of a lesser crime (due to amendment): 44, 43 percent

+_Of the defendants convicted at trial:_
+num and % of cases that went to trial?
+Average sentence?
+Of those, # and % convicted of capital murder? _Average sentence?_
+Of those, # and % convicted of a lesser charge? _Average sentence?_

+_Of the defendants convicted as a result of a guilty plea:_ num and % of cases that resulted in a guilty plea?
+Average sentence? num and % that pleaded guilty to capital murder? _Average sentence?_ num and % that pleaded guilty to a lesser charge? _Average sentence?_